ajithpunnakula/hgface-hackathon/README.md

 ## Installation Instructions

+1. set up virtual python env at the hgface-hackathon level and enable the virutal env
-1. Uninstall the existing gym-hil package if it's installed:
+2. Uninstall the existing gym-hil package if it's installed:
    ```
    pip uninstall gym-hil
    ```

-2. Install the modified gym-hil package from this repository:
+3. Install the modified gym-hil package from this repository:
    ```
    cd gym-hil
    pip install -e .